UoB-COMSM0166/2025-group-4/README.md

 **2. Refinement & Evolution**
 - Early iterations felt too linear, so we introduced more interactive environments.
-- A post-apocalyptic world and robotic protagonist gave it identity and story.
+- A magic world and a magic dog gave it identity and story.

 **3. Gameplay Enhancements**
 - Added time pressure and limited lives to balance challenge vs accessibility.
 - Environmental storytelling was layered into gameplay.
-- Hidden easter eggs reward exploration.
+- Hidden reward exploration.

 **4. Final Adjustments**
 - Difficulty curve tuned for fairness and fun.